 For large batch extract or gifting batches, value-tier vodka makes economic sense.
 A 1.75L handle runs $20–30 and produces a lot of extract.

 The honest truth: in a blind taste test of finished vanilla extract, most people cannot distinguish mid-range from budget vodka.
 The vanilla beans carry the flavor; the vodka is infrastructure.
+After 3–6 months of steeping with quality beans, the vodka character is almost entirely subsumed.

-See on Amazon →
+→ See value vodka options on Amazon

-3. Best Premium: When Quality Shows
+3. Best Premium: When Quality Actually Shows

 There are two scenarios where premium vodka improves vanilla extract:

-See on Amazon →
+→ See premium vodka options on Amazon

 4. Alternative Spirits: Bourbon & Rum Vanilla Extract

-Bourbon vanilla extract: Uses bourbon instead of vodka, adding subtle vanilla-caramel and oak notes.
+Uses bourbon instead of vodka, adding subtle vanilla-caramel and oak notes.
 Exceptional in baked goods where those complementary flavors enhance the recipe.
 Slightly sweeter finished extract.

 Basic homemade vanilla extract: